 Once a foundation has been established, students work toward a dissertation.
 Working closely with a faculty advisor in a mutual area of interest, students will embark on in-depth research.
 It is also expected that doctoral students will perform teaching assistant duties, which may include lectures to master’s-level classes.

-The minimum course requirement is 16 courses (64 credits).
+The minimum course requirement is 16 courses (between 48 and 64 credits, depending on whether the courses are 3 or 4 credits each).
 Students’ course choices must be approved by the Mathematical Finance Director prior to registration each semester.

 - GRS EC 701 Microeconomic Theory

 - GRS EC 702 Macroeconomic Theory

 - QST FE 918 Doctoral Seminar in Finance